-Attending a raucous game at the stadium is an unforgettable experience as you see the fans giving it everything they’ve got for 90-minutes while players run back and forth across the field and almost nothing happens (but that’s soccer for you, ha).
+Attending a raucous game at the stadium is an unforgettable experience as you see the fans giving it everything they’ve got for 90-minutes while players run back and forth across the field passing the ball and almost nothing happens (but that’s soccer for you, ha).

-There are two teams in Medellin, Atletico Nacional or DIM (just known as Medellin).
+There are two teams in Medellin, Atletico Nacional and DIM (just known as Medellin).
 The teams are rivals, so you’re either a fan of one or the other.

 Nacional is the most popular (and more successful) of the two.

 Any game is fun to attend, but you can be sure of a super intense game if the two play against one another, known as a superclasico.

 Sit along the sidelines if you want a more normal experience, or sit behind the goals if you want to be part of the intense experience with the super fans.

 Aguardiente literally translated means firewater and it is the local drink of choice here in Medellín.